 Choosing the right software is a great first step, but a successful launch is about more than just technology.
 Shifting to a hot desking model is a change in how your team works together, and that requires a thoughtful plan.
 A smooth rollout hinges on clear communication and anticipating your team's needs.
 By taking the time to prepare, you can ensure everyone feels confident and supported, turning a potentially tricky transition into a positive experience for the whole company.

-Create a Clear Hot Desking Policy
+Establish Clear Hot Desking Guidelines

 Before anyone books their first desk, you need a clear policy.
 This document is your single source of truth, setting expectations and preventing the small misunderstandings that can cause friction.
 Your policy should outline the ground rules: how far in advance can someone book a desk?
 Are there limits on consecutive days?
 What’s the etiquette for shared spaces and common areas?
 Also, cover the practical details, like what to do with personal belongings at the end of the day.
 A well-defined policy addresses technical questions and provides a framework that helps your hybrid work software run smoothly, ensuring fairness and clarity for everyone on the team from day one.